jfitzgerald/notes_on_watchmen/content/schema/spec.md

 The default page layout uses 9 panels.
 Set the `layout` attribute for pages that have a different panel layout (for example, 12).

+The cover page should have a page entry with page_num set to 0.

 <table class="collapse ba br2 b--black-10 pv2 ph3">
   <tbody>
     <tr class="striped--light-gray">